pycage/shellfish/doc/Main.md

 ## News

+### July 2023
+* The new function {@link core.generateUid} generates a UID that is unique within the Shellfish environment.

 ### June 2023
 * The method {@link core.Object#wait} now has an optional `name` parameter which may be used to abort the waiting anytime via the method